Stratio/cassandra-lucene-index/doc/documentation.rst

 -  **tt\_from** (mandatory): the name of the column storing the beginning of the transaction date range.
 -  **tt\_to** (mandatory): the name of the column storing the end of the transaction date range.
 -  **now\_value** (default = Long.MAX_VALUE): a date representing now.
--  **pattern** (default = yyyy/MM/dd HH:mm:ss.SSS Z): the default date pattern for parsing Cassandra columns and creating Lucene fields if *column_pattern* and/or *lucene_pattern* are not defined.
+-  **pattern** (default = yyyy/MM/dd HH:mm:ss.SSS Z): the date pattern for parsing Cassandra not-date columns and creating Lucene fields.
+Note that it can be used to index dates with reduced precision.
--  **column_pattern** (default = yyyy/MM/dd HH:mm:ss.SSS Z): the date pattern for parsing dates from Cassandra columns
-   that are not considered as dates by Cassandra, such as *text* or *bigint*.
--  **lucene_pattern** (default = yyyy/MM/dd HH:mm:ss.SSS Z): the date pattern for creating Lucene fields.
-This allows to reduce the precision of the indexed dates, making the index smaller and faster.
-It is also the date format to be used in searches.

 **Supported CQL types:**